Mental-Health-In-Tech/tech-blues-capstone/README.md

 ## E.) Modules
 ---
-- acquire.py = contains data acquisiton functions used to scrape the data, as well as to bring it in from our local server
+- wrangle.py = contains the acquire function along with the prepare functions which will filter and clean our data
-- prepare.py = contains preparation functions to filter and clean our data
+- explore.py =  contains explore functions that will generate visualizations
-- wrangle.py = contains XXXXX
+- evaluate.py = contains the metrics needed for modeling